7/7/22

 of medication (tetracycline in children; high

-blood pressure medication, antipsychotics
+pressure medication, antipsychotics

 and antihistamine drugs).
 Another source